 However, it is important to understand: a style test shows only a rough direction and cannot comprehensively depict how you should best set up.
 In reality, we usually like different aspects of different styles.
 A coherent facility therefore often combines nuances of different styles that work together harmoniously.

-You should also take into account that your furnishing style should not only be your personal taste, but also your lifestyle and the architecture of your home against mirrors n.
-A style that looks excellent in a modern loft can look out of place in an old building.
+At the same time, you should take into account that your furnishing style should not only be your personal taste, but also your lifestyle and the architecture of your home against mirrors n.
+A style that looks excellent in a modern loft can look out of place in an old building. ”

 Take your time for this process.
 Finding the personal furnishing style does not happen overnight, but gradually develops while you discover and refine your preferences.